xtrusia/ceph-charms/ceph-mon/README.md

 Alternatively, integration with the [COS Lite][cos-lite] observability stack is available via the metrics-endpoint relation.

+Relating to prometheus-k8s via the metrics-endpoint interface (as is found in the [COS Lite][cos-lite] bundle) will send metrics to prometheus.
+Additionally, alerting rules will be configured for prometheus as well.
+Alerting rules are configured as a resource `alert-rules`; the default rules are taken from [upstream ceph rules][ceph-rules].
+It is possible to replace the default with customized rules by attaching a resource:

+    juju attach ceph-mon alert-rules=./my-prom-alerts.yaml.rules

 ## Actions

 This section lists Juju [actions][juju-docs-actions] supported by the charm.